Keep-it-on-the-Download/hangry/README.md

 Deployed Site: https://hangry-b39ac.web.app/

 Has this ever happened to you?
 You and a friend want to go out to eat, but you can't come to a consensus.
-Now you're both irritated and hungry.
+Now you're both angry and hungry.

 Introducing Hangry, a Progressive Web App designed to help you decide where to eat with friends, family, or a significant other.
 With just the swipe of a finger Hangry lets you quickly find the perfect restaurant match.